AdamKopf/gmail-filterere/README.md

 IMAP_PORT=993
 ```

-### Step 5: Run the Process
+### Step 5: Install Dependencies and Run filterere

-Expanding on Step 4 to include instructions on setting up Node.js on your machine and ensuring you navigate to the correct folder to run `clearmail`:

 #### Installing Node.js

-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine, and it's required to run `clearmail`.
+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine, and it's required to run `filterere`.
 Here's how to install it:

 1. **Download Node.js**: Visit the [official Node.js website](https://nodejs.org/) to download the installer for your operating system.
 It is recommended to download the LTS (Long Term Support) version for better stability.